szczyglis-dev/py-gpt/README.md

 - `Use Context`: Toggles the use of conversation context (memory of previous inputs).

-- `Store History`: Toggles conversation history store in .txt files.
-These files are stored in the *history* directory within the user's work directory.
+- `Store History`: Toggles conversation history store.

 - `Store Time in History`: Chooses whether timestamps are added to the .txt files.

+- `Context Auto-summary`: Enables automatic generation of titles for contexts, Default: True.

+- `Lock incompatible modes`: If enabled, the app will create a new context when switched to an incompatible mode within an existing context.

 - `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*).